shahela-quader/cloudformation-ansible-example/README.md

 CloudFormation example to create Ansible build server and automate Drupal Installation on target EC2 instance using Ansible Playbook.
 --------
 This main objective of this example is to install Ansible build server on an EC2 instance from scratch using a custom CloudFormation template that also creates a new VPC, Subnets, Elastic IP, Security Group, and other resources.
-We will then use this new Ansible build instance to automate the installation of basic Drupal website in the target EC2 instance running on Amazon Linux.
+We will then use this new Ansible build instance to automate the installation of basic Drupal website in the target EC2 instance running on Amazon Linux using Ansible Playbook.

 ### Assumptions: